The ultimate guide to federal student loans

 Pros

 - Easier approval.
 Direct Subsidized and Direct Unsubsidized Loan borrowers won’t have to go through a credit check during the application process.
-If you don’t have a credit history, you’ll still be able to qualify for federal loans.
+If you don’t have a credit history, you’ll still be able to qualify for these federal loans.

 - Flexible repayment terms.
 The standard repayment plan lasts 10 years, but you can also apply for one of several different repayment plans if the standard plan doesn’t fit your budget.
-For instance, you may choose a repayment plan that is based on your income.

 Cons